Here are some recommended ways to connect to a TV for a large-screen viewing experience.

 Here is a handy guide for getting phone support for these companies: link

-Clearplay support:
+Clearplay Support:

 Playback issues when connecting your computer to a TV.